ebess/advanced-nova-media-library/readme.md

 ## Multiple image upload

-If you enable the multiple upload ability, you can order the images via drag & drop.
+If you enable the multiple upload ability, you can **order the images via drag & drop**.

 ![Multiple image upload](docs/multiple-images.png)